as wfrom GETTING THERE

-Travel Options from Boise
+Travel Options from Boise, Missoula, or Idaho Falls

 From Boise, you can rent a car, schedule a shuttle or schedule a flight to Stanley.
+When traveling from Missoula or Idaho Falls, renting a car is your most likely option.

 Air seats and charters are available to Stanley through Gem Air (208) 756-7382 and Salmon/McCall Air (208) 756-6211 or (800) 992-6559.
 Depending on the size of your group and your time constraints, air travel may be the best option for you, plus a backcountry flight is an incredible way to see the Frank Church Wilderness.
 Check out the air travel websites for details and rates.
 We will be happy to help you with any arrangements you need to make.